akauppi/GroundLevel-firebase-es/builds/DEVS.md

 It has a `source/` folder with `.tgz` packages.

 If you have problems, check that the packaging is how you'd imagine it to be.

->*tbd.
-Is there a way, in the command line, to tell which files Cloud Build would include?*

 ### Build logs